 - Keep paragraphs to three sentences or fewer.
-Include a bio, sixty words or fewer, at the bottom of the post.
+Include a bio, seventy-five words or fewer, at the bottom of the post.
 You can include as many links as you’d like.

 - Reserve self-promotion to your bio (as opposed to marketing a business, course, workshop, or service directly in the post).
 Please note that links in the body of the post may be removed.

 How to Submit

 - Send your post in plain text, not HTML, in Microsoft Word to email@example.com, with the title in the subject line.
 Please only send one submission per email.